“I’m the strong one, I’m not nervous; I’m as tough as the crust of the Earth is.”

 As a coach, I help smart, capable people who are high-functioning but secretly suffering.
 I help people who are really good at doing what they’re “supposed to” do, start doing what they’re MEANT to do.

-Progress On Purpose is a 9-month private coaching program for people who are ready to give themselves permission to LIVE.
+Pursue Your Path is a 9-month private coaching program for people who are ready to give themselves permission to LIVE.

 In this one-on-one coaching program, we help you to heal on all levels of self: body, mind, heart, and spirit.

-Progress On Purpose is a 9 month program that includes:
+Pursue Your Path is a 9 month program that includes:

 Two hour-long private coaching sessions per month (18 calls total, with recordings available)